roaks3/versioned-doc-poc/README.md

 # Versioned Doc Proof-of-Concept

 A work-in-progress project intended to demonstrate the core concepts of the Product Documentation Versioning solution.
+Currently deployed at https://versioned-doc-poc.vercel.app/docs/stable.

 Currently includes:
 - NextJS static site generation with fallback behavior, so pages are rendered on-demand once and then cached